foldda/rda/README.md

 |\|One|Two|Three
 ```

-By dynamically expanding the header and defining more delimiters, RDA encoding supports encoding multi-dimensional data.
+RDA encoding supports encoding multi-dimensional data, which is done by expanding the header and defining more delimiters.
 In the next example, there are two delimiters defined in the RDA string's header, delimiter '|' and deleimiter ',', and the string contains an encoded 2-D data table: the rows (first-dimension) are separated by delimiter '|', and the columns (second-dimension) in each row are separated by deleimiter ','.

 ```
 |,\|Name,Sex,Age|Mary,F,52|John,M,70|Kate,F,63